afreenaanjum/SMS/README.md

 # Short Meetup Sessions [SMS.]
-An web application to host the short meetings.
-The motivation behind this is to make people in short gatherings and to provide different facilities.
+An web application to host short meetings.
+The motivation behind this is to make people in short gatherings to be provided different facilities.

 ## Features
 1. Group file sharing